hnordquist/INCC6/readme.txt

   38 Acquire Verification from file -- Cancel button pushed, INCC6 ignores 34 Implement Composite Isotopics dlg and use
-  33 Implement INCC5 File > Get External Data > Stratum Authority and Item Relevant Data Files 31 Implement the INCC5 Reanalysis
+  33 Implement INCC5 File > Get External Data > Stratum Authority and Item Relevant Data Files 32 Implement INCC5 File > Save As/Export > Transfer and Initial Data
+  31 Implement the INCC5 Reanalysis
   27 Cancel assay does not fully stop acquisition
   23 how to delete list mode detector?